adrybakov/rad-tools/docs/source/user-guide/scripts/output-structure.rst

     └── output/

 Script produced two output files "output-name-1" and "output-name-2".
-Shared seedname "output-name" comes by default.
+Shared seedname "output-name" is different for each script and comes by default.

 .. important::
     The output files are not located in "output" folder since the